Jeffrey S. Greenberg - Partner

 - Represented stalking horse purchaser in acquisition of a senior living community out of bankruptcy

 - Negotiated court-moderated successful sale regime and plan treatment for debtor’s fleet of vessels

-- Obtained appointment of a receiver for shopping center and handled subsequent leasing and sales programs
+- Obtained appointment of a receiver for retail center and handled subsequent leasing and sales programs

 - Led creditor through Section 1110 negotiations, early settlement and consistent plan treatment for full recovery in regional airline bankruptcy